comharris/readme/docs/meetings.md

 1. General session: Includes leads from Mattermost team, usually sales, occasionally CS, product
 2. Closed session: VP Finance and CEO update Board
 3. CEO and Board: Board gives feedback to CEO
-4. Board without CEO: Board discusses feedback among themselves, then delivers feedback to CEO
+4. Board without CEO: Board discusses feedback among themselves, then one board member delivers feedback to CEO

 ## Financial Planning

-- Once a year
+- Once a year, with a mid-year refresh
 - 3 months from end of fiscal year